-On March 11, 2014, Regeneron served a writ in the Netherlands alleging that we were infringing one or more claims of the European patent EP 1 360 287 B1.
-We had opposed that patent in June 2014 and the Dutch litigation is currently stayed.
+On March 11, 2014, Regeneron served a writ in the Netherlands alleging that we were infringing one or more claims in their European patent EP 1 360 287 B1.
+We had opposed that patent in June 2014.
 On September 17, 2014, Regeneron's patent EP 1 360 287 B1 was revoked in its entirety by the European Opposition Division of the European Patent Office, or the EPO.
-An appeal hearing occurred in October and November 2015 at the Technical Board of Appeal for the EPO at which time the patent was reinstated to Regeneron with amended claims.
-On May 25, 2018, at Regeneron's request, a hearing before the Technical Board of Appeals for the EPO has been scheduled for September 13, 2018 to address whether the EP 1 360 287 B1 patent having claims amended during the course of opposition complies with Art.
-84 EPC, which requires that claims define the matter for which protection is sought, and are clear, concise and supported by the patent's description.
-We believe that our current business operations do not infringe the patent reinstated to Regeneron with amended claims because we believe we have not used the technology or methods claimed under the amended claims.
+In Europe, an appeal hearing occurred in October and November 2015 at the Technical Board of Appeal for the EPO at which time the patent was reinstated to Regeneron with amended claims.
+On October 2, 2017, we filed an appeal with the Technical Board of Appeal for the EPO to address whether the patent having claims amended during the course of opposition complies with Art.
+84 EPC, Art.
+123(2) EPC and Rule 80 EPC.
+On May 25, 2018, at Regeneron's request, a hearing before the Technical Board of Appeals for the EPO was scheduled for September 13, 2018, to address whether the description of EP 1 360 287 B1 patent having claims amended during the course of opposition complies with Art.
+84 EPC, Art.
+123(2) EPC and Rule 80 EPC.
+The Technical Board of Appeals provided preliminary views on the matter on August 23, 2018, after which our appeal filed on October 2, 2017 was withdrawn on September 5, 2018.